 According to Traditional Chinese Medicine, illness is caused by disruptions in these energy pathways.
 If your Qi is blocked, the flow of blood is stagnated, resulting in pain and illness.
 Chinese acupuncture works to balance the flow of Qi to organs, glands and body tissues.

-Acupuncture activates the pathway between the nervous (nerve) system and endocrine (gland) system.
+Current research reveals that acupuncture activates the pathway between the nervous (nerve) system and endocrine (gland) system.
 Benefits of acupuncture may include:

 During an acupuncture session, a certified acupuncturist inserts sterile, hair-thin needles into precise spots on your body.
 The procedure usually causes very little pain, with most people only noticing a small prick.